dr-terezijamiskic/exit-trading-copilot/README.md

 # Exit-First Trading Copilot

 Manual-first discipline tool for exits and risk reduction.
 Enforces pre-trade contracts, triggers alarms on invalidation, and tracks rule adherence.
+## Core Idea

+Most trading tools try to optimize entries.

+This project explores whether software can enforce trading discipline by acting as a behavioral guardrail during a trade.

 ## Philosophy